RasaHQ/rasa/docs/user-guide/building-assistants.rst

 .. note::
-    Here's a minimal checklist of what we covered in this section on handling business logic using a form action:
+    Here's a minimal checklist of files we modified to handle business logic using a form action:

       - ``actions.py``: Define the form action
               - Define the ``required_slots``, ``slot_mappings`` and ``submit`` methods